jst-build/jst/examples/cpp-tutorial/README.md

 ### Add binary tests

-Let's create the binary test for testing the `libgreet` target in `test/TARGETS`.
+Let's create a binary test for the `libgreet` library in `test/TARGETS`.

 ``` jsonnet
 { // ...